 1. Monthly Budget Planner Tracker

-If you’re new to budget tracking, you might want to use this fairly straightforward tracker we’ve created for this purpose.
-All the information you need about your monthly expenditures are available at a glance.
+If you’re new to budget tracking, you might want to use this fairly straightforward tracker we’ve created.
+All the information you need about your monthly expenditures is available at a glance.

 This tracker has spaces allocated for recording expenses as they occur throughout the month, with a description of each expense, the amount, and the date.
-You can indicate the type of expense in the “Category” column.
-At the bottom of the page is a section for writing down the total amount of expenses incurred for the month.
+You can indicate the type of expense in the “category” column.
+At the bottom of the page is a section for writing down the total expenses incurred for the month.

 2. Monthly Budget Planner